 The students are involved in large group, small group, and independent activities during the reading and writing time.
 Lessons are conducted in the classrooms.
 The students work on skills such as:

-· Writers Workshop: Students are engaged in the writing process and produce pieces of writing in many genres.
+· Writing Workshop: Students are engaged in the writing process and produce pieces of writing in many genres.